-3 credit hours Prerequisites: Successful completion of all foundation courses and Leadership course.This course builds upon the comprehensive understanding of the interactions of human behavior and the social environment explored in foundation practice courses.
+3 credit hours This course builds upon the comprehensive understanding of the interactions of human behavior and the social environment explored in foundation practice courses.
 SWK 615 is designed to facilitate competent practice in the planned change process with greater depth and breadth and specificity for generalist social work practice.
 It provides increased knowledge and skills for the integration of values and ethics that will enable students to practice using an ecological perspective at the advanced level.
 Evidence-based practice is emphasized in the application of theory and the evaluation of practice.